jordonsc/icarus_qol/README.md

 * Biofuel/Electric Extractor no longer a backpack item
 * Reduced pill weight to 25g
 * Increased all tonic durations to 900s
+* Steel Screw stack size increased to 500
+* Steel Rebar stack size increased to 200
+* T4 Armor provide movement speed boost stats, totalling in +50% movement speed

 ### Talents:

-* Lucky Strike (insta-mining) probability increased to 10%
+* Lucky Strike (insta-mining) probability increased to 5%/15%/25% depending on talent rank
-* Peerless Lumberjack (insta-tree) probability increased to 25%
+* Peerless Lumberjack (insta-tree) probability increased to 5%/15%/25% depending on talent rank

+### Mounts:

+* Buffalo is now rideable when it has a Cargo Saddle or Cart attached
+* Buffalo stamina regen increased 300%

 Energy
 ------